Home · Travel Guides

 Is it cheaper to book through a marketplace or directly with the operator?

-Marketplaces like TourZoom often match or beat direct booking prices because they give you visibility across multiple operators simultaneously.
+Marketplaces like ToursZoom often match or beat direct booking prices because they give you visibility across multiple operators simultaneously.
 The real value is comparison: seeing four similar itineraries side by side makes it easy to spot the best value.

 Final Thoughts